The single best July 4th deals at 14 top retailers — from Amazon to Zappos

 Coach Outlet

 Coach is all about timeless style, crafted to last.
 With incredible July 4 deals at Coach Outlet, you'll be able to save an extra 15% off already marked-down styles.
-That includes massive savings on famous Coach bags, like the iconic Gallery Tote.
-On sale for a ridonculous $98, down from $328, it's got a roomy interior ideal for toting your laptop, your makeup bag — and all the cash you just saved.
+That includes massive savings on famous Coach bags, like the best-selling Zip Top Tote in Signature Canvas.
+On sale for 61% off and just $109, down from $279, it's got a roomy interior ideal for toting your laptop, your makeup bag — and all the cash you just saved.
 Available in three gorgeous shades.

 QVC